 The Junior Association for the Study of Medical Education (JASME) is a career group within ASME for medical students and Foundation Year doctors.
 One of its key goals is to encourage, promote and conduct medical education research initiated by students and junior doctors.

 The Sir John Ellis Prize is an established and highly regarded national prize for new student work on a topic within medical education.
-Besides being awarded the prize, winners will be invited to present their work at a plenary session of the ASME Annual Scientific Meeting.
+Besides being awarded the prize, winners will be invited to present their work at a plenary session of the ASME Annual Scholarship Meeting.

 This is intended as an individual award for work carried out as part of an undergraduate degree in medicine.
 Exceptionally, the award may be made jointly to two undergraduate students for a collaborative project, provided each has made a substantial contribution.
 Applicants must be members of JASME